deniskyashif/blog/content/posts/ddd-integration-events.md

 [Event sourcing](https://learn.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) and [Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture) produce their own streams of events, and it is tempting to treat them as ready-made integration events.
 They are not.
 An event-sourced event is a persistence record used to reconstruct internal state.
 It may express a genuine business fact such as `OrderPlaced`, but its name, schema, and evolution still serve the producer's model and persistence needs.
 A change-data-capture stream is lower-level: it is a row-level feed of database mutations that describes how stored data changed, usually without expressing why it changed in business terms.
 Both streams are internal contracts, not public integration contracts.

 A CDC record such as `OrderRow.status changed from 2 to 5` forces consumers to know that status `5` means "fulfilled" and to infer a business fact from a database mutation.
 Exposing an event-sourced stream creates similar coupling at a higher semantic level: consumers become dependent on records that the producer may need to split, merge, or reshape as its model evolves.
-Hence, we should treat both streams as internal sources from which integration events may be derived.
+Both streams can instead serve as internal sources from which integration events are derived.

 ### When the consumer needs more data